Lisa2626/Fantasio/README.md

 =======

 A tool for normalizing stellar spectra using a sigma-clipping method, designed for SPIRou data.
 The normalization is performed order by order and can be used with an interactive GUI.
 Thus GUI offers several options, allowing the user to remove emission lines, adjust sigma-clipping parameters, and modify spline fitting parameters (degree and number of knots).
-Users can visualize the normalized spectra in real time while changing the parameters.
+Users can visualize the normalized spectra in real time while adjusting these parameters.

 - Installation: